Quench spectroscopy for Lieb-Liniger bosons in the presence of harmonic trap

 To seek for better signal of the spectrum of the D-MI phase, we further test the inverse quench process, namely $V_x^i < V_x^f$.
 The final state is fixed at $ V_x^f=22\Er$, while the initial trap depths are set to $V_x^i = 20\Er$, $19\Er$ and $18\Er$, see Fig.\ref{fig:Fig.3}.
 We measure the QSF while keeping the other experimental parameters same as Fig.\ref{fig:Fig.2}(a-c).
 The first row in Fig.\ref{fig:Fig.3} is the results normalized to $S_{max} U/a\hbar =1$.
 At the zero momentum cut $ka=0$, a clear gapped structure is observed for the case $V_x^i = 19\Er$ and $18\Er$.
 However, the high momentum signal is weak.
 By setting the proper cutoff to the colorbars of each plots, we improve the visibility of the information inside, see Fig.\ref{fig:Fig.3}. (a2)-(c2).
 The inset figures are the corresponding DMRG results.

 From these data, we can conclude that with the decreasing of initial trap depth, the relative strength of the spectral branch also decrease, but the structure of spectral is even clearer, especially the high momentum part.
-Moreover, comparing with the quench with decreasing lattice amplitude, we find this inverse quench tends to give a better spectrum for our system.
-We attribute this to the fact that with a smaller initial potential, the corresponding equilibrium phase of $V_x^i$ enters the cake regime and more superfluid component enters into the density distributions with the presence of harmonic trap.
-This will add additional types of excitations around $\hbar\omega=\pm U,0$ and further increase the distinction of the signals between bands and gaps.
-Notably, similarly as the cases in Fig.\ref{fig:Fig.2} (a-c), the band at $\hbar\omega=U$ has a width $w(\hbar \omega=U)=0.173\pm0.026$ (blue dashed lines), which fits the theoretical estimations within $2 \%$.
+Moreover, comparing with the quench with decreasing lattice depths, we find this inverse quench tends to give a better spectrum for our system.
+We attribute this to the fact that with a smaller initial potential, the corresponding equilibrium phase of $V_x^i$ enters the cake regime where more superfluid component enters into the density distributions with the presence of harmonic trap and the width of the Mott plateau also decreases, see Supplementary Material \ref{SM sec.2}.
+This causes additional gapless excitations around $\hbar\omega=0$ due to superfluid-Mott tunneling, and clearer Mott gap excitation signals since the width of Mott plateau decreases.
+Notably, similarly as the cases in Fig.\ref{fig:Fig.2} (a-c), the band at $\hbar\omega=U$ has a width $w(\hbar \omega=U)=0.203\pm0.015$, which fits the theoretical estimations within $20 \%$.
 The main signal of these bands also ends around $k=\pi/2$ as predicted before.

 We further evaluate the visibility of the energy gap in all the obtained QSF above.
 According to the previous discussions, the Mott insulator we detect has an energy gap $U$ with a blurred width $w=0.2U$.
 Thus we define the gap visibility $\eta$ as